Photo Credit: Todd Rosenberg

 Simón Gómez Gallego.
 Percussionist.
 Timpanist.
 Educator.

-Simón Gómez Gallego is an active percussionist, timpanist and teacher based in Chicago, IL.
-He holds positions as Principal Timpanist of the Illinois Philharmonic Orchestra, South Bend Symphony Orchestra and Rockford Symphony Orchestra and is a percussionist with the Chicago Philharmonic Society.
-As a teacher, he is the Percussion Ensemble Coach for the Chicago Youth Symphony Orchestras and is in the faculty of the Chicago Scholarship Program of the Chicago Symphony Orchestra and The People’s Music School.
+In addition to his guest performances, Simón holds positions as Principal Timpanist of the Illinois Philharmonic Orchestra, South Bend Symphony Orchestra, and Rockford Symphony Orchestra.
+He is also a percussionist with the Chicago Philharmonic Society.
+As an educator, he serves as a chamber music coach for the Chicago Youth Symphony Orchestras and is on the faculty of the Chicago Scholarship Program of the Chicago Symphony Orchestra and The People’s Music School.
 He also maintains a private studio on the north side of Chicago.